 The cartridge is larger than regular Mega Drive games; it has the same size and look as the Virtua Racing cartridge.

-It probably won’t take long until people begin to sacrifice Virtua Racing boxes to have a more convenient storage solution than the original cardboard box.
+It probably won’t take long until people begin to sacrifice Virtua Racing cases to have a more convenient storage solution than the original cardboard box.
+Update: See follow-up article.

 And this is what’s inside the MegaSD cartridge: